YASHxK1/Seat-Booking-System/README.md

-# GreenStitch Frontend Assessment – Seat Booking System
+#  Frontend Assessment – Seat Booking System

-This project is my submission for the **GreenStitch Frontend Technical Assessment**, featuring a complete, modern, and fully functional **Seat Booking System** built using React.
+This project is my submission for the ** Frontend Technical Assessment**, featuring a complete, modern, and fully functional **Seat Booking System** built using React.

 ---